Oxymetazoline hydrochloride eye drops for ptosis

 How long does it last?

-Upneeq eye drops can be used long-term.
+Oxymetazoline eye drops can be used long-term.

 Who is a candidate?

-Upneed is not designed for patients who have congenital ptosis and has not been tested in children.
+Oxymetazoline is not designed for patients who have congenital ptosis and has not been tested in children.
 It is also not intended to treat ptosis due to trauma, nerve issues, eyebrow sagging, or eyelids that droop due to excess skin.

-Risks and side effects of Upneeq
+Risks and side effects of oxymetazoline

-Upneeq was determined to be safe and well-tolerated when used once daily during clinical trials.
+Oxymetazoline was determined to be safe and well-tolerated when used once daily during clinical trials.
 These studies took place over the course of 14 to 84 days.

-During Upneeq clinical trials, common side effects were observed in 1%-5% of participants.
+Common side effects were observed in 1%-5% of participants.
 These included:

 Patients should also seek medical care if any of their conditions worsen or they develop any of the symptoms outlined above.